davidgyoung/phone-number-capture-ios/README.md

 you are not.
 3. Wait to get a number assigned.

+When I made my request, Amazon said, "Your Dedicated Long Code for US destinations has been moved to the implementation stage.
+This process can take 2 to 3 weeks.
+We will send another message when the implementation is complete."
-Amazon says this can take 5-7 business days, but in my case, I requested it on Friday evening and had it assigned by Tuesday evening.
-If you want to move forward before Amazon completes this assignment, and you have access to an Android device, you can use the [free SMS to Amazon SNS forwarder app](https://github.com/davidgyoung/sms2sns) that will let you use your Android device's phone number to forward SMS messages to AWS.
+Wow, that's slow!
+Fortunately, they did better in practice.
+I requested a number on Friday evening and had it assigned by Tuesday evening.
+If you want to move forward before Amazon completes this assignment, and you have access to an Android device, you can use my [free SMS to Amazon SNS forwarder app](https://github.com/davidgyoung/sms2sns) that will let you use your Android device's phone number to forward SMS messages to AWS.

 ### Step 2: Make a SNS Topic